Robust Quantitative Comparative Statics for a Multimarket Paradox: Multimarket Cournot Oligopoly Model

 \section{Multimarket Cournot Oligopoly Model}

-In this section we introduce the specific model for which we investigate quantitative comparative statics.
-As outlined above, the three ingredients for such analysis are a set of games $\G$, for each such game $G\in\G$ as set of feasible parameter changes $\Delta_G$ and an objective function $f:\G\rightarrow\R$ to evaluate the games. \paragraph{Class of games $\G$.} As the class of games $\G$ we consider multimarket oligopolies defined as follows: In a game $G\in\G$ a set $N$ of $n$ firms competes on a set of markets $M$.
+In this section we introduce the specific model for which we investigate robust quantitative comparative statics.
+As outlined above, the three ingredients for such analysis are a set of games $\G$, for each such game $G\in\G$ a set of feasible parameter changes $\Delta_G$ and an objective function $f:\G\rightarrow\R$ to evaluate the games. \paragraph{Class of games $\G$.} We consider multimarket oligopolies defined as follows: In a game $G\in\G$ a set $N$ of $n$ firms competes in a set of markets $M$.
 Each firm~$i\in N$ has access to some subset $M_i\subseteq M$ of these markets.
-A strategy of a firm~$i$ is to choose production quantities $q_{i,m}$ for all markets $m\in M_i$ that it serves.
+A strategy of a firm~$i$ is to choose nonnegative production quantities $q_{i,m}$ for all markets $m\in M_i$ that it serves.
 We set $q_{i,m}=0$ for any market not served by firm $i$ and denote the total quantity of firm $i$ by $q_i = \sum_{m\in M}{q_{i,m}}$.
-Correspondingly, the total quantity on any market $m$ is denoted by $q_m:=\sum_{i\in N}{q_{i,m}}$.
+Correspondingly, the total quantity on any market $m$ is denoted by $q_m=\sum_{i\in N}{q_{i,m}}$.

-\begin{assumption} The price on the markets is an affine function of the total quantity produced, i.e., if on market $m\in M$ a quantity $q_m$ is produced the price is $p_m - r_m q_m$ where $p_m$ is an initial positive price and the coefficient $r_m>0$ describes how the price decreases as the demand is satisfied. \end{assumption} We sometimes denote the price on a market simply by $p_m(q_m)$. \begin{assumption} Firm $i$'s cost for producing the quantity $q_i$ is given by the function $c_i(q_i)$ which we assume to be nondecreasing, convex and differentiable in $q_i$ with $c_i(0)=0$. \end{assumption} \begin{remark} If $\C$ denotes a class of cost functions satisfying Assumption \ref{ass1} and $\A$ denotes a class of inverse demand functions satisfying Assumption \ref{ass2}, we can compactly represent $\G$ by the tuple $(N,(M_i)_{i\in N}, \C, \A)$ without specifying the precise instantiation of each game in $\G$. \end{remark}
+\begin{assumption} The price of a market is an affine function of the total quantity produced, i.e., if on market $m\in M$ a quantity $q_m$ is produced, the price is $p_m(q_m)=s_m - r_m q_m,$ where $s_m>0$ is an initial positive price and the coefficient $r_m>0$ describes how the price decreases as the total quantity is increased. \end{assumption} We sometimes denote the price function on a market simply by $p_m(q)$. \begin{assumption} Firm $i$'s cost for producing the quantity $q_i$ is given by the function $c_i(q_i)$ which we assume to be nondecreasing, convex and differentiable in $q_i$ with $c_i(0)=0$. \end{assumption}